dhost-project/dhost/README.md

 flake8 dhost
 ```

-There is also a pre-commit hooks, to run it:
+There is also a pre-commit hooks, simply commit or use:
 ```
 pre-commit run --all-files
 ```

+Learn more about it [here](https://pre-commit.com/)